Friday, June 14, 2013

 We were wet and cranky, experiencing a bit of cabin fever as we huddled in our house, staring out the rain-drenched windows as sheets of rain obliterated our ocean view.

-Lawrie - clearing street drain near our house
+Lawrie, clearing the street drain near our house

-And predictably every year the heavy rains cause migraine-sized headaches for store and restaurant owners in the busy centro area of Isla.
+And predictably, every year the heavy rains cause migraine-sized headaches for store and restaurant owners in Centro.
 Even though we are an island made primarily of sand and coral, the water doesn’t dissipate rapidly enough.
 The various pumps just can’t handle the flow.
-This time there was also a problem in the electrical panel for the pumps causing a further delay in reducing the water build up.
+This time, there was also a problem in the electrical panel for the pumps, causing a further delay in reducing the water buildup.
 Many drainage trenches were clogged with sand and trash.

-On the upside of June, it is one of our favourite months because the ocean is teeming with sea life.
+On the upside, June is one of our favourite months because the ocean is teeming with sea life.
 It is turtle mating season, and the beginning of their nesting season.
-June is also in my opinion the best month for enjoying a swim with the Whale Sharks, those graceful forty-foot long submarines that are in truth neither whale nor shark, but the world’s largest fish.
+June is also, in my opinion, the best month for enjoying a swim with the whale sharks, those graceful forty-foot long submarines that are in truth neither whale nor shark, but the world’s largest fish.
 Fewer tourists equal a better experience when swimming with these gorgeous creatures.
-In June most Canadians, Americans, and Europeans are enjoying fine weather in their own home-towns.
-Later in the summer, when crowded cities heat up, we will see another up-tick in tourism, particularly from European countries.
+In June, most Canadians, Americans, and Europeans are enjoying fine weather in their own hometowns.
+Later in the summer, when crowded cities heat up, we will see another uptick in tourism, particularly from European countries.

 Hasta Luego